KrautKing123/WIFI-DeauthAttack.Simple-BruteForce-Joint-Attack-Suite/Pick-Up-To-Use/Standalone-Tools_CanBe-Used-Independently/Password-Generator/Readme.md

 ### Tool Philosophy & Limitations

-*   **Primary Goal:** This tool is designed to generate large, random password files, intended as a powerful replacement for pre-made wordlists like `rockyou.txt` commonly used in CTF competitions.
+*   **Primary Goal:** This tool is designed to generate large, random password files, intended as a powerful replacement for pre-made wordlists like `rockyou.txt` and `SecLists` commonly used in CTF competitions.

 *   **Important Distinction:** It is **not** a specialized generator for passwords tailored to social engineering attacks.
 The underlying mechanism is based on the permutation of individual random characters, not the combination of specific word phrases.